Version 5 Manual

 7 - The Cur column shows the individual sample time of the most recent sample included in the set.
 If a number is displayed as ERR, that means the packet was lost (i.e.: a packet was sent out, but never made it back).

-8 - The PL% indicates the number of packet(s) that have been lost in the current sample set.
-If you're only including the last 10 samples, then only the number of lost packets in the last 10 samples are shown here.
+8 - The PL% indicates the percentage of packets that have been lost in the current sample set.
+If you're only including the last 10 samples, then only the percentage of lost packets in the last 10 samples are shown here.
 If you want to find out how many time-outs have happened over the entire session, change the "Focus Time" to "0" or "All."

 9 - The Round Trip line is basically there for ease of reading.
 It's the same value as the last server in the route.
 This is the time it takes for a ping to get from your computer to the target device and back.